 Before application

-Please send an e-mail to the stuff for exchange students from the Overseas Program, providing the name of your home university, the exact semester you would like to come to Stuttgart and your concern/question.
+Please send an e-mail to the staff for exchange students from the Overseas Exchange Program, providing the name of your home university, the exact semester you would like to come to Stuttgart and your concern/question.
 We are happy to help!

 You must first be nominated by your home university for the exchange program at the University of Stuttgart.
 Once nominated, you will be contacted by the International Office of the University of Stuttgart with further instructions.